* GadgetBuilder.com * © 2008-2022 John Moran

 (via the link below on this page) for more info and travel directions.

-The December 11th 2022 meeting was at Frank's shop in Plainville, CT.
-(Pictures below are from the October meeting.)
+The April 13th meeting was at Frank's shop in Plainville, CT.

 Here's an interesting variation on using the Kant Twist clamp parts available to CTHSM members.